IronicResearch/lf3000-brio/Lightning/readme.txt

 Running samples  -- Emulation
 ======================================================
 From your Eclipse Workspace:
-1) Create a new C++ standard make project.
+1) Create a new C++ project.
-2) Change its C/C++ Make project properties for SCons
-   a) Right click on the top level project and select the "Properties" menu
+   a) Right Click in the Project explorer and choose "New Project"
-   b) Select the "C/C++ Make Project" item
+   b) Select C++ -> C++ Project
-   c) On the "Make Builder" tab, uncheck "Use default"
+   c) Give the project a name -- try "BrioCube" for this example.
+   d) Choose "Makefile Project" from the list of Project Types.
+   e) Leave --Other Toolchain-- selected
+   b) Click Finish.

-   d) In "Build command", enter "scons -k type=emulation" if you are running the
+ The default build command is "scons -k type=emulation" assuming you are
-      emulation target.
+      starting by running the emulation target.
 If you are running on the actual hardware, enter "scons runtests=f deploy_dir=</path/to/your/nfsroot/>".
-Your nfsroot is
-	  wherever you chose to untar the nfsroot, probably /home/lfu/nfsroot/.
+      Your nfsroot is wherever you chose to untar the nfsroot, probably /home/lfu/nfsroot/.
 	  The environment variable ROOTFS_PATH will be used instead if it is defined: export ROOTFS_PATH=/home/lfu/nfsroot

-   e) Clear out the "Build" field
-   f) Put '-c' in the "Clean" field
-   g) Click "OK" to dismiss the dialog
-3) Copy the contents of one of the sample projects into your newly created project folder (you may need to use the File Browser to do this)
+2) Copy the contents of one of the sample projects into your newly created project folder (you may need to use the File Browser to do this).
+You can drag the files from the ubuntu file browser directly into the Project folder you've created in eclipse.
-4) In Eclipse, right click on the top level project and select the "Refresh" menu
-5) In Eclipse, open the "SConstruct" file.
-On line 34, change "cdevkit_dir = '<install_dir>'"
+3) In Eclipse, open the "SConstruct" file.
+On line 36, change "cdevkit_dir = '<install_dir>'"
    to the root location where you installed this distribution.
 The environment variable LEAPFROG_PLUGIN_ROOT will be used instead if it is defined.
-6) From the Eclipse "Project" menu, select "Build Project"
+6) From the Eclipse "Project" menu, turn off "Build Automatically".
+7) Right Click on your project folder and select "Build Project"
-7) If you are running the emulation target, open the newly created "Build/LightingGCC_emulation" folder.
+7) If you are running the emulation target, open the newly created "Build/Lighting_emulation" folder.
 You should see "BrioCube" there.
    Right click on "BrioCube", and select "Run As | Run Local C/C++ Application".
 Click through any dialogs you need to.
 That's it!

 ======================================================
 Running samples  -- Target
 ======================================================
-1) Perform the same steps above except omitting the 'type=emulation' build target in step 2d.
+1) Right Click on your project folder and select "Properties"
+2) Change "scons type=emulation" to "scons type=embedded"
+3) Rebuild the project.
 The executable and any associated resources will be automatically copied into the appropriate nfsroot directories.
-2) If you are running on the actual hardware, you should just be able to run the command "BrioCube" in the serial console.
+3) If you are running on the actual hardware, you should just be able to run the command "BrioCube" in the serial console.